MayCooper/Snowflake-SQL-WalmartCommerceDB-AWS-Project/README.md

 # Snowflake-SQL-WalmartCommerceDB-AWS-Project
-Creating a Walmart Commerce DB utilizing AWS, Snowflake, SnowSQL CLI, Apache Arrow, Python, ingesting Parquet &amp; JSON data, and creating Materialized Views, Search Optimization, Transient Tables, Clustering, Access Control Roles, monitoring and analyzing query performance &amp; more
+Creating a Walmart Commerce DB utilizing AWS, Snowflake, SnowSQL CLI, Apache Arrow, Python, ingesting Parquet &amp; JSON data, and creating Materialized Views, Search Optimization, Transient Tables, Clustering, Access Control Roles/Privelages, monitoring and analyzing query performance &amp; more

+The project involves building a Walmart Commerce database using a variety of technologies including AWS, Snowflake, SnowSQL CLI, Apache Arrow, and Python.
+The data will be ingested from both Parquet and JSON formats.

+Several advanced features will be utilized to optimize the database's performance and functionality.
+This includes the creation of Materialized Views, which will allow for faster query results by pre-computing frequently used data.
+Search Optimization will also be implemented to improve search performance.
+Transient Tables will be used for storing temporary data, while Clustering will help to organize and partition data for improved query performance.

+Access Control Roles will also be configured to manage user permissions and ensure data security.
+Other features such as Query Profiling and Query History will be used to monitor and analyze query performance.

+The end result will be a robust and efficient database that can handle large amounts of data and provide quick and accurate query results.

 # Start of project